Children have the highest positivity rates in Cerro Gordo County

-Cerro Gordo County children fall into the group with the highest rate of COVID-19 positivity, according to a report from CG Public Health on Thursday.
+Cerro Gordo County children fall into the group with the highest rate of COVID-19 positivity, according to a report from CG Public Health this week.

 CG Public Health reported a 14-day positivity rate of 12.1% and a seven-day rate of 12.3% within the county.
 The statewide numbers had a slight increase, with a 14-day positivity rate of 11.2% and a seven-day positivity rate of 11.9%.
 The statistics were collected from coronavirus.iowa.gov.